terraform-aws-modules/terraform-aws-vpc/README.md

   enable_public_redshift = true  # <= By default Redshift subnets will be associated with the private route table
 ```

+## Transit Gateway (TGW) integration

+It is possible to integrate this VPC module with [terraform-aws-transit-gateway module](https://github.com/terraform-aws-modules/terraform-aws-transit-gateway) which handles the creation of TGW resources and VPC attachments.
+See [complete example there](https://github.com/terraform-aws-modules/terraform-aws-transit-gateway/tree/master/examples/complete).

 ## Examples

 * [Simple VPC](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/simple-vpc)